-3.2 Performance evaluation approach
+3.2.
+Performance evaluation approach

-Following the ideas of Razavi et al. (2012a) and Matott et al. (2012), after implementing all runs for each specific optimization problem solved with a specific algorithm, we plotted the cumulative distribution function (CDF) of the optimal values of $f(\mathbf{x})$ obtained within the specific budget.
+Following the ideas of Razavi et al. (2012a) and Matott et al. (2012), after implementing all runs for each specific optimization problem solved with a specific algorithm, we plotted the cumulative distribution function (CDF) of the optimal values of f(x) obtained within the specific budget.
 In order to quantify the probability of attaining an equal or better solution, we used the concept of stochastic dominance (SD), introduced by Levy (1992), to compare the CDFs of the algorithms.
-Let Φ_A and Φ_B be the CDFs of algorithms A and B, respectively.
+Let $\Phi{\rm A}$ and $\Phi{\rm B}$ be the CDFs of algorithms A and B, respectively.
 Assuming the minimization of a random quantity q, we assume that A dominates B if $\Phi_A(q) > \Phi_B(q)$ for all q, and vice versa.
 On the contrary, if the two CDFs are intersected at some point q_u , then SD is not applicable.
-In this case, we evaluated the median point, i.e., the one with 50% probability of exceedance, and considered as better the algorithms at the point of interest is statistically significant, we employed the non-parametric Mann-Whitney U-test (MWU; Mann and Whitney, 1947).
+In this case, we evaluated the median point, i.e., the one with 50% probability of exceedance, and considered as better the algorithm with the best performance at this point.
+In fact, to ensure that the difference of the two algorithms at the point of interest is statistically significant, we employed the non-parametric Mann-Whitney U-test (MWU; Mann and Whitney, 1947).
 The null hypothesis of the MWU test is that data in Φ_A and Φ_B are samples from continuous distributions with equal medians.
 The confidence level of the MWU test was set to 95%.

-3.3 Brief description of benchmark optimization algorithms
+3.3.
+Brief description of benchmark optimization algorithms

-3.3.1 Dynamically Dimensioned Search (DDS)
+3.3.1.
+Dynamically Dimensioned Search (DDS)